 Sometimes Natural Ingredients Just Smell … Weird

-This is a question I get often: “Hey, Leslie.
+This is a question I get often: “Hey, Betty.
 I don’t like the way (insert something) smells.
 What should I do?”

 And this is the part where I have to be a mom.
 If you don’t like the way something smells, but you like the potential of what it can do for your skin, or your household, or your health, then you’re going to have to learn to just live with it.

 Nay.
 If you actually consider everything I’m about to tell you, you’re going to LIKE living with it.
 The secret to accepting – and even enjoying – the smell of some natural ingredient scents is to understand, embrace what this part of nature has to give you, and accept that scent as a little quirk in an otherwise awesome plant part.